rytswd/simple-nats-js/README.md

 - `synadia/jsm:nightly`: Docker image we are using
 - `server`: Docker CMD - this is handled by `synadia/jsm` image with `entrypoint.sh`
 - `-c /home/nats-config/jetstream.conf`: Docker ARG - this is handled by `synadia/jsm` image
-- `; docker container rm my-jetstream-server`: When stopping the ccontainer, remove the container with the same name, so that you can easily restart using the same container name
+- `; docker container rm my-jetstream-server`: When stopping the ccontainer, remove the container, so that you can easily restart using the same container name

 </details>